pasqal-io/pyqtorch/docs/noise.md

 In the description of closed quantum systems, a pure state vector is used to represent the complete quantum state.
-Thus, pure quantum states are represented by state vectors $\ket{\psi}$.
+Thus, pure quantum states are represented by state vectors $|\psi \rangle $.

 However, this description is not sufficient to study open quantum systems.
 When the system interacts with its environment, quantum systems can be in a mixed state, where quantum information is no longer entirely contained in a single state vector but is distributed probabilistically.

-To address these more general cases, we consider a probabilistic combination $p_i$ of possible pure states $\ket{\psi_i}$.
+To address these more general cases, we consider a probabilistic combination $p_i$ of possible pure states $|\psi_i \rangle$.
 Thus, the system is described by a density matrix $\rho$ defined as follows:

 $$
 \rho = \sum_i p_i |\psi_i\rangle \langle \psi_i|